Write your application, including references, CV, transcripts, and personal statement. See below for further information on what to include.

 Your transcripts must show the modules you have taken for each year (including the first year) and the marks you have gained to date.
 Please also upload a list of your final year modules.
 We understand that results may not yet be available, but a simple list of the modules studied in your final year is essential to the decision-making process.
 Please upload a list of your final year modules as a PDF or Word document.
 If your transcript is not printed in English please also include a translation.

-This should be around 500 words in length and is your opportunity to share any achievements and ambitions you have; we want to understand how a WBS MSc course will help you to develop both personally and professionally, so please avoid repeating information from your CV.
-If you would like to be considered for a scholarship please indicate this on your Personal Statement.
-Whilst not compulsory, providing details of which WBS Scholarship you feel you should be considered for could strengthen your application
+This is your opportunity to share any achievements and ambitions you have; we want to understand how a WBS MSc course will help you to develop both personally and professionally, so please avoid repeating information from your CV.

 Key areas to cover in your Personal Statement include: